Py-Us3r/py-us3r.github.io/_posts/2025-08-03-ywh-writeup-dojo43.md

 !!python/object/apply:os.system ["whoami"]
 ```

-> Once we gained access to the firmware update function, we reviewed the code and saw that it uses the `yaml.load()` function, which is vulnerable to Code Execution via Unsafe YAML Deserialization.
+> Once we gained access to the firmware update function, we reviewed the code and saw that it uses the 'yaml.load()' function, which is vulnerable to Code Execution via Unsafe YAML Deserialization.

 ```python
 import requests